Boston University School of Medicine (BUSM) Clerkships & Subinternships

 MED MS 202.3: Maternal Fetal Medicine

 The student works with the Maternal Fetal Medicine faculty and resident staff caring for high-risk pregnant patients, in both ambulatory and inpatient settings.
 The student will function as an acting intern for patients on the antepartum service.
 The student will attend the high-risk prenatal clinics and spend one day per week on the labor floor.
 He or she will attend conferences run by the High Risk Department; additionally the student is expected to present at a MFM Thursday noon conference.
-To receive honors in the clerkship, the student will write a paper or create an enhanced resource or teaching tool for clerkship students.
+To receive honors in the clerkship, the student will write a paper or create a teaching tool for clerkship students.

 The Department of Surgery offers fourth-year students the opportunity to be subinterns at a variety of our major teaching hospitals.
 The student will be assigned patients to admit and follow during their hospital course.
 The student will work with the resident and attending staff in managing the patient’s surgical problems in the operating room, on the inpatient wards, and in the ambulatory setting.
 Attendance at morning and afternoon rounds, morbidity and mortality conferences, and other teaching conferences is an important part of the rotation as well as being on call with residents.
 Instruction will focus on principles and pathophysiology of surgical disease, pre- and postoperative care, indication for surgical intervention, and procedural skills.
 This rotation is especially suitable for any student interested in more intensive training in surgery than is possible during the required third-year surgery clerkship.